yldio/career-framework/roles/principal_engineer.md

 # Principal Engineer

+A Principal Engineer is a very experienced engineer that is an expert in some of the technologies we use at YLD.
+This person would be invaluable when solving complex problems both with our clients and with our own products.

 Here are a number of guidelines in several areas that we would like to see.

 ## Technical Guidelines